2028 West Space Commissions

 West Space Studio

-Two artists, writers, or curators (collectives welcome) will have access to a studio above our gallery and office, among the thriving community of creatives at Collingwood Yards.
+Two artists, writers, or curators (collectives welcome) will have access to a studio above our gallery and office, among the community of creatives at Collingwood Yards.

 What we offer